kn1dar1an/stegop2py/README.md

 ### Prerequisites

-This project was developed with Python 3.9.5
+This project was developed with Python 3.9.5 on linux5.10

 The following libraries must be installed:
 - scapy: Packet forging library
 - pycryptodome: fork of the dead pycrypto library that is not being maintained

 Due to Linux kernel sending RST TCP segments when no active TCP socket is bound to the port in question, a small "hack" fixes this issue: